Jane Comerford

 Jane Comerford (born 1 January 1959) is an Australian singer, songwriter, lecturer, and vocal coach working in Germany.

 Education

-She has jazz dance training in Los Angeles.
-Further, she went on to study singing in Hamburg, Vienna and Amsterdam, as well as learned to play ukulele.
+Comerford received jazz dance training in Los Angeles.
+She went on to study singing in Hamburg, Vienna and Amsterdam, and learned to play ukulele.

 Career as singer

 From Australia via America to Europe

-In 1983 she released a Hi NRG cover version of "In the Year 2525" under the pseudonym "Jane Rossi".
+In 1983 Comerford released a Hi NRG cover version of "In the Year 2525" under the pseudonym "Jane Rossi".

 In 1998 she released her debut album Somebody Sent Me an Angel with a collection of her own songs under the Polydor (Universal Music) label.
-Apart from live performances, Jane is also an accomplished studio singer, songwriter and producer, running her own recording studio.
-Jane also performed for a short while as part of the new line up of the Spanish duo Baccara, who had originally enjoyed success across the world with their hit “Yes Sir, I Can Boogie.”
+Apart from live performances, Comerford is also an accomplished studio singer, songwriter and producer, running her own recording studio.
+She also performed for a short while as part of the new line up of the Spanish duo Baccara, who had originally enjoyed success across the world with their hit “Yes Sir, I Can Boogie.”